 When Would You See 502 Bad Gateway?

-Users will come across a 502 bad gateway, often seen as a simple browser message, if the server received an invalid response from the upstream server it accessed while attempting to fulfil the client’s request.
+Users will come across a 502 bad gateway, often seen as a simple browser message, if the web server received an invalid response from the upstream server it accessed while attempting to fulfill the client’s request.
 Essentially, a user tried to load a page, but the browser displayed an error message because it was unable to retrieve or build the page from the server.

 It differs from a 500 error as it specifically refers to an error related to a secondary server.
 Perhaps proxy or CDN.